Home » GIS Career » 15 LiDAR Uses and Applications

 Bathymetry Topography

-Bathymetric Lidar is different from airborne LiDAR because it uses a green wavelength.
+Bathymetric LiDAR is different from airborne LiDAR because it uses a green wavelength.
 By using this type of wavelength, underwater mapping can measure all the way to the seafloor.

 Similarly, river and bathymetric surveys are capable of mapping both terrestrial and aquatic systems.